Troy Frever discovered XP in 2000, after two decades as a professional

 Users Group (SXPUG).

-blog posts and articles.
+and writes occasional blog posts and articles.

 Charlie Poole has spent more than 30 years as a software developer,